nglasl/silverstripe-apiwesome/README.md

 ### Attribute Visibility Customisation

-The JSON/XML feed will only be available to data objects with attribute visibility.
-Any `has_one` relationships may also be displayed, where attribute visibility is determined recursively.
+The JSON/XML feed will only be available to data objects with attribute visibility set through the CMS.
+Any `has_one` relationships may be displayed, where attribute visibility is determined recursively.

 ### Output

-The JSON/XML feed is not only available by URL request, but also by preview through the appropriate model admin of your data object.
+The JSON/XML feed may also be previewed through the appropriate model admin of your data object.

 ### Development